 Even though its still cold in the Midwest – this past week was spent caring for our ornamental grasses.
 They are a big part of our farm’s landscape – and now is the perfect time of the year to not only cut them back, but divide and transplant new starts as well.

 Ornamental grasses come in all sizes and shapes, adding vibrant texture and color to the landscape throughout all four seasons.
 They require little care, are extremely drought tolerant, and can be used as the centerpiece or accent plants in flowerbeds.
 They can also be an extremely inexpensive way to landscape large areas, dividing a few existing plants into enough to fill a whole bed.

 In just a few short years – we now have a little over 250 ornamental grasses in the landscape – grown from just 10 original plants from 5 different varieties.
-All of which we have grown and planted for free – transplanting and dividing grasses from friends, family and our own home’s landscape.
-We will be adding to that total this spring as we incorporate more into the front entrance and sensory garden areas.
+We have grown and planted all for free – transplanting and dividing grasses from friends, family and our own home landscape.

 Although many people cut them back in the fall – we leave our ornamental grasses up throughout the winter.
 It provides texture to the winter landscape, especially when snow or ice coat their tall spikes.
 Of even more importance, it’s a great refuge for birds and other wildlife that stay around through the cold winter months, providing them with wind breaks and easy-to-find nesting materials.